 Originally designed in the 1960’s the octagonal Petalas coffee table was inspired by the folded paper structures of origami, and originally reutilized the leftover pieces from another of Zalszupin's table - the Andorinha - for its fabrication.
 With its elegant curved wood making up its minimal and striking form, the Petalas is a Brazilian mid-century classic reissued for the first time since its original launch.

 About Jorge Zalszupin

-Zalzsupin was one of the founders of the brand L’Atelier, a design collective comprised of architects, engineers, craftsmen and a full-scale team of professionals that did everything from researching materials to the finalizing the product.
+A significant part of Zalszupin's furniture production is tributary to his architecture.
+He used new design language and tendencies, while maintaining a functional view of ambience for internal spaces.
+The need to create a successful harmony between architecture and his furniture was the reason behind establishing his own company L'Atelier.
+L’Atelier was a design collective comprised of architects, engineers, craftsmen and a full-scale team of professionals that did everything from researching materials to the finalizing the product.
 With the birth of the utopic Brasilia during the 1960’s and 1970’s, virtually no public building was left unmarked by the brand’s creations.
 L’Atelier’s designs stand as benchmarks of modernism to this day.

 Colour shown is indicative only and may not be totally accurate representation off finish due to variations in system/s used and/or display settings.